Yukon Energy participates actively in community events and sets aside some of our profits to assist community groups

 Available Light Film Festival and the Dawson City International Short Film Festival ($8,000/$5,000)

 These two winter film festivals are very popular events; thousands of people turn out each year to view quality movies made locally and around the world.
-For the past several years Yukon Energy has been a co-presenter of both festivals, along with the Yukon Film Society (Available Light Film Festival) and the Klondike Institute of Art and Culture (Dawson City International Short Film Festival).
+For the past several years Yukon Energy has been a co-presenter of both festivals, along with the Yukon Film Society and Yukon Hotels (Available Light Film Festival) and the Klondike Institute of Art and Culture (Dawson City International Short Film Festival).

 Superstar Contest ($6,500)

-For the past six years, Yukon Energy has been the title sponsor of Superstar, a performance that showcases the talents of young Yukon singers, songwriters, musicians and dancers.
+For the past seven years, Yukon Energy has been the title sponsor of Superstar, a performance that showcases the talents of young Yukon singers, songwriters, musicians and dancers.
 This well-loved evening is part of the annual Sourdough Rendezvous Winter Festival.